codingwithgeert/fossil-website/README.md

 - The icons are from font awesome.
 - Picture used in the about us page is from: [unsplash](https://images.unsplash.com/photo-1555602015-9efbc925fc5d?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=600&q=60)
+- Pictures used as products in cards are from google
 ## Code

 - Testing code is from [Django](https://docs.djangoproject.com/en/3.0/topics/testing/tools/)